-Terre di Baccio is the result of their vision, a beautiful Relais in Chianti, farm and restaurant.
+Terre di Baccio is the result of their vision, a beautiful Relais in Chianti, farmhouse and restaurant.

 is passionate about design, interiors, restoration of antique furniture and wine.
 Upon your arrival she will accompany you in the discovery of the farmhouse, its surroundings and its history.
 While as a sommelier, she will guide you during the wine tastings in the cellar.